Voting in Maine

 Early Voting In Maine

-Maine offers in-person absentee voting.
+Maine offers in-person early voting.
 No excuse is needed to vote early.
-Early voting begins 30 days before the election and ends Thursday before the election.
+Early voting begins 30 days before an election.

 Primary Elections In Maine

 Maine has closed primaries.
 In presidential, state, and congressional primaries, voters must affiliate with a party to vote in their primary, but unaffiliated voters may affiliate with a party on election day.
 Affiliated voters wishing to update their affiliation must do so at least 15 days before an election.
 You can update your affiliation 3 months after the date of your last party change.
 17-year-olds can in the primary election if they will be 18 by the corresponding general election.

 Your State Election Official